kilpkonn/msc-thesis/main.typ

 = Introduction
 Rust#footnote(link("https://www.rust-lang.org/")) is a programming language for developing reliable and efficient systems.
 The language was originally created by Graydon Hoare, later developed at Mozilla for Firefox but is now gaining popularity and has found its way to the Linux kernel#footnote(link("https://lkml.org/lkml/2022/10/16/359")).
-It differs from other popular systems programming languages such as C and C++ by focusing more on reliablility and productivity of the programmer.
+It differs from other popular systems programming languages such as C and C++ by focusing more on reliability and productivity of the programmer.
 Rust has an expressive type system that guarantees lack of undefined behavior at compile type.
 It is done with a novel ownership model and is enforced by a compiler tool called borrow checker.
 The borrow checker rejects all programs that may contain illegal memory accesses or data races.